 TDEE basically tells you based on your characteristics how much calories you burn per day on average.
 If you consume more than this, you gain weight.
 If you consume less, you lose weight.
 As a general rule of thumb you probably want to be in a slight caloric deficit -- unless you aim to compete in a Strongman competition.

 There are three types of macros that are responsible for your calories: proteins, carbohydrates and fats.
 You will set the ratio between these depending on your goals.
 If you want to achieve strength or mass gain then the protein part will be fairly high (30% to up to 40% of your macro split).

 Supplementation is of course an important topic related to nutrition, too.
 Some supplementation is necessary.
 It may be hard to consume high levels of protein only via a normal diet without supplements.
 Some, however, are a total waste of money.
-We believe the most effective supplements are (source): caffeine (we love drinking coffee, black of course), vitamins (esp.
-D), magnesium, omega-3, protein, branched chain amino acids (BCAAs), creatine, and glucosamine (to reduce joint pain, source).
-There is some controversy around the usefulness of BCAAs, which we discuss in our book.
-But there is always the Placebo, and if we believe it works, then it probably does.

 Generally a great source of scientifically backed articles and analysis of nutritional substances can be found at Examine.com.

-In the next blog posts we will take a closer look at recovery, which is the fourth and final leg of 4 Legs Fitness concept.
-You can get all the details and also free access our training plan tool in our book.
+In the next blog posts I will take a closer look at recovery, which is the fourth and final leg of 4 Legs Fitness concept.
+You can get all the details and also free access to my training plan tool in our book.

 For health and fitness updates and discounts, subscribe to our newsletter at the bottom of this page.